Pilníkov: Transport

-The I/16 road from Trutnov to Jičín passes through the town.
+The I/16 road from Trutnov to Jičín runs through the town.

 Pilníkov is located on the railway lines Trutnov–Kolín and Trutnov–Vrchlabí.

 Sights

 The main landmark is the Church of the Holy Trinity in the middle of the town square.
 The original wooden church was as old as the town.
 In 1604–1605, the brick Renaissance tower was added.
 After the wooden church fell into disrepair, it was demolished.
 In 1769–1772, it was replaced by a late Baroque building with Rococo elements.
 Its current appearance is from 1904, after it was damaged by a fire in 1820 and reconstructed.

 There are preserved burgher houses on the town square.
+The historic town centre is protected as an urban monument zone.